Shopify Markets: Multi-Currency & Multi-Market Pricing Guide

 Step 1: Create Price Lists in Mimeeq

-- Create separate price lists for each currency:
+- Create price lists for each currency:

 - US dollar price list